JarvusInnovations/hologit/README.md

 **Compositing** offers deeper control over which files are pulled from a remote repository and where they are integrated than [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) alone, while being more dependable and tracable than language-specific package managers like [npm](https://www.npmjs.com/) and [composer](https://getcomposer.org/).
 Instead of copying and moving files around on disk, hologit takes a git-native approach to minimize disk activity by computing new git trees in memory.
 Computed trees may be written to disk later or used as input to another process without the overhead.

 **Lensing** can execute any existing code or build tool consistently by leveraging [habitat](https://www.habitat.sh/) and using containers where necessary.
-However, it also opens the door to new generation of git-native build tools that do as much of their work as possible in memory, reading and writing to git's object database instead of a working tree on disk.
+However, it also opens the door to a new generation of git-native build tools that do as much of their work as possible in memory, reading and writing to git's object database instead of a working tree on disk.

 ## Quickstart